mozilla/configman/docs/tutorial.rst

 Our examples so far have been very much about the command line.
 The whole point of using ``configman`` is so you can use various config file formats to provide configuration information to your programs.
-The real power of ``configman`` isn't to wrap executable command line scripts but it its ability to work *ecumenically* with config files.
+The real power of ``configman`` isn't to wrap executable command line scripts but its ability to work *ecumenically* with config files.

 .. sidebar:: admin options